YHLeong/EGL314_TeamC/README.md

 ## 🎯 Introduction

-**Wall Glyphs: Silent Sequence** is an immersive, non-verbal multiplayer game designed for **3 to 4 players**.
+**Galactic Charge-Up** is an immersive, non-verbal multiplayer game designed for **3 to 4 players**.
 The objective?
 Collaborate **without speaking or using visual cues** to activate six glyphs on a wall in the correct order. 🤐✨

 Players must rely solely on intuition and audio cues to work together and solve the sequence challenge!